MicrosoftDocs/win32/desktop-src/NativeWiFi/wpa-enterprise-with-tls-profile-sample.md

 ---
 description: Uses Extensible Authentication Protocol Transport Level Security (EAP-TLS) with certificates to authenticate to the network (WPA-Enterprise). ms.assetid: fceeae22-3761-48ab-a190-1a7b1568ed64
-title: WPA-Enterprise with TLS Profile Sample ms.topic: article ms.date: 05/31/2018
+title: WPA-Enterprise with TLS profile sample ms.topic: article ms.date: 05/31/2018
 ---

-# WPA-Enterprise with TLS Profile Sample
+# WPA-Enterprise with TLS profile sample

 This sample profile uses Extensible Authentication Protocol Transport Level Security (EAP-TLS) with certificates to authenticate to the network.